Synthesizing Proxy Applications for MPI Programs: Method Implementation

-Then we combine the $m$ code blocks linearly.
-Suppose $block_j$ is repeated $x_j$ times and let $x = (x_1,x_2,...,x_m)^\top\in \mathbb{R}^{m\times 1}$.
-We will make a rounded approximation at the end because $x$ must be positive integers.
+Then we combine the $m$ code blocks linearly to obtain a computation proxy.
+Suppose $block_j$ is repeated $x_j$ times and let $\mathbf{x} = (x_1,x_2,...,x_m)^\top\in \mathbb{R}^{m\times 1}$.
+We will make a rounded approximation at the end because $\mathbf{x}$ must be positive integers.
 At this point, the original problem can be transformed into a constrained optimization problem as follows,

-Noting that the order of magnitude difference between different metrics may be large, we divide matrix $B$ by rows and changed the difference of each metric to a relative error.
-The modified optimization problem is,
+Since the order of magnitude difference between different metrics may be large, we divide matrix $B$ by rows and changed the difference of each metric to a relative error.